mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 10
 ```

-Let's look at a more complex example: on the map of the USA, the states neighboring each other are colored differently than their adjoining states.
+Let's look at a more complex example: on the map of the USA, the states neighboring each other are colored differently than their adjoining states in such a way that no states with touching edges are the same color.
 We use integers to represent colors and the mapping of numbers to colors is unimportant.
 Here is a partial listing of us_states.mzn:

 ```python
 int: nc = 3; %% needs to be 4 to solve this problem